 Lance Henriksen's director character shares the same name as the famous 17th century English writer.
 The author John Milton is best known for the poem "Paradise Lost".
 In "Paradise Lost", Satan deceives Adam and Eve to choose temptation over God's Eden.
 Their decision leaves them expelled from Eden and forever corrupted.
 Director 'John Milton' in Scream 3 (2000) dupes Maureen Prescott into believing that she can become successful in Hollywood by performing sexual favors.
 In a fashion similar to Adam and Eve, Maureen loses her innocence to false promises of grandeur, receiving only bit parts in Milton's films.
 As a result of her corruption by Milton, Maureen embraces promiscuity as revealed in the "Scream Trilogy".

-Sidney's attack on the Woodsboro set of "Stab 3" is similar to her first attack in Scream (1996).
-As Sidney looks out of the window by the front door, the killer comes out of the coat closet and stabs the door, narrowly missing Sidney, and then he chases her up the stairs.
+(at around 1h 5 mins) Sidney's attack on the Woodsboro set of "Stab 3" is similar to her first attack in Scream (1996).
+As Sidney looks out of the window by the front door, the killer comes out of the coat closet and stabs the door, narrowly missing Sidney, and then chases her up the stairs.

 The trivia items below may give away important plot points.

 Back in Scream (1996), Randy says that if the police "watch Prom Night, they'd save time."
 In Prom Night (1980), the killer is revealed to be the main character's brother.
 In this third installment of Scream, the audience finds out that not only does Sidney have a brother she never knew about, but also find out Roman is the reason why the Woodsboro murders happened (thereby, creating a domino effect of murders and suffering in Sidney Prescott's life).